MassimilianoCavinato/CC_sportdec/README.md

 Rate limiting is explained in the Github and Twitter API documentation.

 ### Tweets completeness:
-Unsure about what could be the reason but unless the repo is very popular I can't tweets consistently, However, I made some test using keywords like ExpressJs or NodeJs and I would get the tweets.
+Unsure about what could be the reason but unless the repo is very popular I can't get tweets consistently, However, I made some tests using keywords like ExpressJs or NodeJs and I can get those tweets.